potatosalad775/FlooCast_Prebuilt/README.md

 If you try to use application without running command below, system will think this application damaged, and it's totally normal.

+Open Terminal application and run this command below.

 ```
-# Removing quarantine flag for FlooCast.app
-# Execute Terminal application and run this command
 sudo xattr -rd com.apple.quarantine /Applications/FlooCast.app
 ```